By Wendy C. Brooks, DVM, DipABVP

 Photo by MarVistaVet

-Because the treatment involves suppression of the immune system, it’s best to rule out conditions that look similar as immune suppression would be inappropriate for treatment.
-Generalized demodectic mange, an infection beginning with mange mites, also has a facial orientation and can look similar to juvenile cellulitis.
-Skin scrapes can check for mites.
-A severe infection can be ruled out by looking at samples of the pimple contents under the microscope, ascertaining that there aren’t any bacteria despite the dramatic number of inflammatory cells.
-There can be a secondary infection, though, in which case the doctor must use clinical judgment about the appearance of the lesions and the patient’s history to make the diagnosis.
+A severe infection can be ruled out by looking at samples of the pimple contents under the microscope, noting that no bacteria are present despite the dramatic number of inflammatory cells.
+A secondary infection, though, can be present in which case the doctor must use clinical judgment about the appearance of the lesions and the patient’s history to make the diagnosis.

 The condition generally resolves in 10 to 14 days and does not recur.